 The Orca delivery system can be supplied with an optional secondary relief system (road relief circuit).
 This secondary relief system will maintain the liquid at a specified saturation by setting the road relief regulator to your required saturation pressure.
 It is recommended to set the secondary relief system to 10 psi if open dewars or low pressure cylinders are to be filled.
 After filling the Orca tank, vent the contents to your desired pressure.
-During daily operation, keep the road relief valve (V-2) open during transit.
+During daily operation, if equipped with a road relief valve (V-2), keep it open during transit.
 It is extremely important to close the road relief valve before performing a delivery.